Fujicracy/fuji-v2/packages/frontend/README.md

 ## Testing

 Please note that testing is a WIP feature.
-We setup [synpress](https://github.com/synthetixio/synpress) but are having few bugs (i.e can't use watch mode aka `yarn test:watch` in our package).
+We setup [synpress](https://github.com/synthetixio/synpress) but are having a few bugs (i.e., can't use watch mode aka `yarn test:watch` in our package).

 ```bash
 # in your .env